clstmbrly/Practice-Testing-Area/1_ssh.md

 collection: userconfig
 ---

-You often need to use Secure Shell (SSH) to remotely access a UNIX-like server on your network.
-Your PIV is the most secure authentication method to use for SSH.
-It provides strong security measures and prevent capture and impersonation of your identity through traffic sniffing during SSH is using a weak login method, like unencrypted passwords and usernames.
-An attacker can easily capture these through traffic sniffing.
+When you use Secure Shell (SSH) to remotely access a UNIX-like server on your network, authenticating with your PIV is the most secure method.
+It provides strong security measures that protect your username and password from exposure through malicious activities like traffic sniffing.

 The most secure login method for SSH is to use a PIV card for authentication.
 PIVs provide key pairs, encyption, xxxxx, and Transport Layer Security [TLS]/Secure Sockets Layer [SSL], which prevents "packet sniffing)."<!--SSL is on the way out...?-->.